aksommerville/eggsamples-202408/arrautza/etc/doc/map-format.md

 - Suffix 'u16', 'u24', or 'u32' for multibyte integers, eg "0x123456u24".
 Will emit big-endianly.
 - `@X,Y` produces two bytes. (editor will look for these tokens, and assume it's a position in the map).
 - `@X,Y,W,H` produces four bytes.
+- `item:NAME` emits item ID in one byte.
 - `TYPE:NAME` emits a resource's rid in 2 bytes.
 "TYPE" is only for lookup purposes at edit and build time.
 - Quoted strings emit verbatim bytewise.
 See `sr_string_eval()`.
 Quote `"` only.